 It is therefore of particular interest to bodybuilders, but not only.
 The cookbook and the recipes can also be adjusted to anyone bored of unsavory healthy meals once you have found your calorie and food requirements, depending on your body type.

 Unlike other cookbooks, the choice of recipes and nutrients balance is determined by your particular physique type.
 Such fitness-like approach is the result of the author being a professional bodybuilder and fitness expert.

 About The Author

-Anabolic Cooking is the creation of Dave Ruel, a fitness expert and 230 lb ripped competitor that put together 10 years of expertise and 4 year in the making this fat burning and bodybuilding cookbook packed with over 200 delicious recipes designed to make bodybuilders’ and fitness enthusiasts nutrition life easier.
+Anabolic Cooking is the creation of Dave Ruel, a fitness expert and 230 lb ripped competitor that put together 10 years of expertise and 4 year in the making of this fat burning and bodybuilding cookbook packed with over 200 delicious recipes designed to make bodybuilders’ and fitness enthusiasts nutrition life easier.